 For those in undergraduate housing, residence halls will open early (August 18-19) to allow for the two-week quarantine period for students coming from or having spent time in the 14 days prior to departure in states designated by NY State (in conjunction with NJ and CT) as "restricted" or coming from international points of departure.
 Recent communications are available on the NYU Returns website.

 August 30.
 New International Student Immigration Documents Due

 The US government requires all new F-1 and J-1 students to report their arrival to NYU.
 The Office of Global Services offers an online form to upload immigration documents upon arrival to the US to meet this requirement.
 Failure to upload documents and attend international student orientation may jeopardize your ability to remain legally in the US.

 September 1.
 Use "NYU Connect" to Find Your People

 NYU Connect puts your Success Network — the advisors, professors, and staff who are advocating for you — right at your fingertips.
 Get your pressing questions answered or schedule meetings with those in your network as you transition to NYU, your new home.

-Don't make a common mistake and go to your Monday or Tuesday classes...
-The semester starts on a Wednesday because of the Labor Day holiday — so start the year off by going to your Wednesday classes.
+Don't make the all-too-common mistake of going to your Monday or Tuesday classes (though we appreciate the enthusiasm…).
+The semester starts on a Wednesday because of the Labor Day holiday — so start the year off by attending your Wednesday classes.